-5.4 TRIM TABS
+5.5 TRIM TABS

-5.4.1 Trim tabs operation
+5.5.1 Trim tabs operation

 The yacht is equipped with hydraulic trim tabs, that can be controlled from the helm station.
-Each trim tab is driven by an hydraulic piston.
+Each trim tab is driven by two hydraulic pistons.
 They allow you to adjust both fore-and-aft and athwartship trim of the yacht during cruising.
+They also affect the minimum planning speed.